 Geography, Geology & Environmental Science College Trips & Tours to Barcelona & Catalonia

-A study tour to Barcelona, the cultural heart of Spain, is a great opportunity to combine education and learning while experiencing one of Europe’s most popular cities.
+A student tour to Barcelona, the cultural heart of Spain, is a great opportunity to combine education and learning while experiencing one of Europe’s most popular cities.
 This bustling, lively, and its surrounding landscape are envied for their Mediterranean setting as those on educational Geography field trips to Barcelona will discover.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.